Mad-Collective/logging/README.md

 ```

 ## Monolog
-This library uses Monolog logging system.
-You need to install the library:
+This library provides [Monolog](https://github.com/Seldaek/monolog) as its main logging backend.
+You will need to install the library manually:

 ``` bash
 composer require monolog/monolog ^1.2